 Blood orange is another fall flavor that Carlos and I have discovered in the past year, and love it both in its natural form of juice squeezed from the blood oranges themselves, and also blood orange liqueur.

 For a quick look at what a blood orange is and what it tastes like, check out this very short video:

 When are Blood Oranges in Season?

 Technically blood oranges are in season from December through April or May, but with their “bloody” name and deep, dark color, I think of them more in the Halloween to post-Thanksgiving season, and of course now that we found the liqueur, in my opinion they are a year-around flavor.
 If you haven’t tried blood oranges, you must taste them.
 They have a maroon-red-orange color inside, and often there is some reddening on the outside.
 But sometimes the reddening is not there yet and they can be confused for ‘regular’ oranges so make sure you are getting the right ones.
-We started to make some recipes with blood oranges and so far we have Cherry Pumpkin Scones with Blood Orange Maple Syrup Glaze, and we also have in stock Hot Blooded Orange Preserves, and I just realize now that we created a Blood Orange Cocktail which we haven’t published yet.
-So if you are interested in that, why not subscribe to our Foodletter, and you’ll be the first to know when it’s ready.
+We started to make some recipes with blood oranges and so far we have Cherry Pumpkin Scones with Blood Orange Maple Syrup Glaze, and we also have in stock Hot Blooded Orange Preserves, and we just created a Blood Orange Vodka Soda Cocktail which we just published.
+We love blood oranges, so why not subscribe to our Foodletter, and you’ll be the first to know when we publish the next one.

 For a more in-depth look at blood oranges, here’s more information:

 Yucky flavors that had me bite my tongue